wlchin/SampleExplorer/README.md

     ```

 3. Run BioRAG with a gene set query and textual query.
-The gene set is a list, and the textual query is a string.
+The gene set is a python list, and the textual query is a python string.

     ```python